+On February 11, 1858, the Mother of God came from Heaven and appeared to a young girl named Bernadette Soubirous in the town of Lourdes in the Pyrenees Mountains in France.
 Accompanied by her sister and a friend, Bernadette went to the grotto of Massabielle on the banks of the river looking for driftwood to make a fire and sell some firewood to buy bread.
 Removing her socks to cross the little stream, she heard a great gust of wind in the stillness, she looked up towards the grotto:

+Bernadette made the Sign of the Cross with the lady and they prayed the Rosary together in silence.
+When the prayer ended, the most beautiful lady suddenly vanished.
 Four years later, in 1862, the bishop of the diocese declared the faithful “justified in believing the reality of the apparition.”
 Pope Leo XIII authorized a special office and a Mass, in commemoration of the apparition, and in 1907 Pope Pius X extended the observance of this feast to the entire Church.

 Bernadette was later canonized as a saint in the Catholic Church for living a holy life.
 She lived the Message of Lourdes she received for all of us in the Grotto.

-When questioned by the police, Bernadette speaks in her dialect only of “Aquéro,” or “that one”
+When questioned by the police, Bernadette speaks in her dialect only of “Aquéro,” or “that one.”

 The Lady reveals to Bernadette a secret “only for her alone,” which Bernadette never reveals.

 At the instruction of the Lady, Bernadette digs in the mud and drinks of the dirty water that appears there “for sinners.”

 The Apparition is silent.
 Bernadette carries out her usual acts of penance.

 Crowds surround Bernadette as she kisses the ground as a sign of penance.

 Our Lady’s Request